 To enable monitoring of pfSense FreeBSDB based firewalls:

-- depending on where you collector is in relation to the pfSense firewall, you may or may not need the "Bind to Lan interface only" selection checked.
+- Depending on where your Collector is in relation to the pfSense firewall, you may or may not need the “Bind to Lan interface only” selection checked.

 Disabling unsupported datasources

 pfSense firewalls appear to LogicMonitor to be standard FreeBSD servers – however, unlike regular FreeBSD, they do not support the UCD MIB.
 This means that LogicMonitor will attempt to collect some data (NTP, CPU, memory, swap space, etc) that a pfSense firewall will not respond to.